 The cozy log cabins at Tigh-Na-Mara are set in a gorgeous forest a short walk from a beautiful sandy beach.
 The famous Grotto Spa is onsite for massages or a relaxing soak in the mineral pool.
 It’s easy to see why these are some of the most popular cabins on Vancouver Island.

 Ocean Village, Tofino

 Ocean Village in Tofino is a group of charming beehive cabins right on Mackenzie Beach in Tofino.
 Built in 1976, this is Tofino’s original oceanfront resort.
 The rustic cabins have modern upgrades but still have a retro vibe.
 They’re also committed to sustainability with on-demand hot water and recycling and composting programs.
 It’s a great place for a Vancouver Island cabin getaway.

 BC’s Interior has many different sides.
 Book a cabin in the Okanagan wine country to enjoy vineyard views and lakes.
-Or head to a Wells Gray Park cabin for horseback riding and hiking.
+Or head to a cabin Wells Gray Park or Manning Park for great hiking or snowshoeing.
 Mountain bikers, skiers, and hikers should book a cabin in Revelstoke – it’s my favourite BC mountain town.
 Here are my picks for the best cabins in the Okanagan and BC’s Interior.

 Cedar Haven Resort, Wells Gray Provincial Park

 Stay in a cozy log cabin or a luxe glamping tent at the Cedar Haven Resort in Clearwater, BC.
 It’s right next to Wells Gray Provincial Park, home to some of BC’s tallest waterfalls.
 If you’re into the cowboy thing, there are also several dude ranches nearby.
 After a day of activities, relax in the sauna or roast marshmallows around the campfire.